Table of contents

 As an employer, it’s important to keep on top of these changes so you’re paying your employees what is legally required.
 We pulled together an overview of Arizona’s minimum wage increases as well as some ideas about how to prepare for those costs.

-What is the minimum wage in Arizona?
+What is the minimum wage in Arizona in 2024?

 While many states increase the minimum wage in accordance with the cost of living or inflation, Arizona minimum wage from 2017 through 2022 was dictated by a schedule laid out in the 2016 Fair Wages and Healthy Families Act.

 Minimum Wage in Arizona

 |January 1, 2021||$12.15|